 There are many special places and moments on The Camino.
 Cruz de Ferro (The Iron Cross) in the west of Castilla y Leon Province is perhaps the most spiritual for me.
-All three of my experiences there have been noteworthy, though this most recent one was a most powerful emotional experience.
+All three of my experiences there have been noteworthy, though this most recent one was a powerful emotional experience.

 Seven years ago, while traveling through Europe and after an 11 day warm up on the GR 5 around Chamonix, France, I made my way to St. Jean Pied-de-Port to start my first Camino de Santiago.
 I had not done any real research.
-A Spaniard had talked about it one evening after dinner in a Nepal Teahouse moths before on the Annapurna Trek and I had been drawn to The Camino ever since based on his words of it being less like a trek in Nepal and more a spiritual walk, part of a journey within.
+A Spaniard had talked about it one evening after dinner in a Nepal Teahouse months before on the Annapurna Trek and I had been drawn to The Camino ever since based on his words of it being less like a trek in Nepal and more a spiritual walk, part of a journey within.

 Following The Camino south to Pamplona and then west to Santiago I first heard of Cruz de Ferro, at 1500 meters, the highest elevation a pilgrim will reach.
 Fellow pilgrims talked about carrying a stone from home or a stone from the start of their Camino to lay at the base of the cross.
 I had no such stone and pondered for many days what to leave.
 On the night before reaching the Cross, I stayed at the quiet, comfortable Albergue El Pilar in Rabanal del Camino.
 After 26 days walking, something made me clean out my backpack for the first time since starting, and found at the bottom of my pack a large coin imprinted with “One Day at a Time”.
 I was given this coin by my Dad’s first cousin Danny who was more like a brother to my father.
 Dad had lost his older and only brother in WWII.
 Danny’s coin was an Alcoholics Anonymous (AA) Token received after his 18th year of sobriety.